chaitu65c/reddit_guide/README.md

 **November - Mid January:** If you made it throught the two Thanos snaps, you will be invited to an onsite “Power-Day,” where interviewees attend 2-4 whiteboard interviews while being grilled on their technical skills and projects.
 Some companies make applicants go through a panel interview, where a team of 2-5 Software Engineers grill you on technical questions and your resume.
 You are often pampered with free travel, food, stipends, etc.

 **December - February:** If you were deemed a good fit by the hiring committee, you will be extended an offer to intern at the company during the upcoming summer for 10-12 weeks.
 Remember, nothing is final until you receive an offer letter in your inbox.
 Some companies may also place you on a waitlist and offer you a spot if someone were to reject their offer letter.

+For government orgs, defense companies, and smaller organizations, the recruiting season starts in February/March and usually ends in April and May.
+After applying online and passing the resume screen, you will usually be immediately pushed to an on-site interview.
+Most likely, you will be interviewing with your future boss/co-worker.

+Please note that internships are not only offered in the summer, they are provided in the Fall, Winter, and Spring (rarest) as well.
+The competition for these internships is usually lower, and the process usually starts 3-4 months beforehand.

 ### How to get the Interview